Thursday, May 21, 2015

 Book Fair and Halving Budget

-As an all-time avid reader and bibliophile, I am very thankful for organizing the book fair in Mongar and Punakha.
-To promote readers, to promote reading habits, to promote knowledge, and make a knowledge-based society; there is a need for exhibitions frequently in different places in the country.
-I feel books should be made available everywhere; in every small town, on the highways, hotels, home, and in the classroom.
-It should be made easily accessible.
-If Bhutan is to weigh against other countries, then the books are our weapons; the main windows in the walls.
-We must therefore read books and value books to understand, evaluate and foster knowledge and information.
-Our people must read and access changing ideas and expressions.
+To promote readers, to promote reading habits, to promote knowledge, and to build a knowledge-based society, there is a desperate need for frequent book exhibitions in different places across the country.
+And not just in fancy towns.
+I feel books should be made available everywhere: in every small town, on the highways (rest areas, not the middle of the road), in hotels, in homes, and in every classroom.
+If Bhutan is to weigh itself against other countries, then books are our weapons—the main windows in the walls.
+Dramatic?
+Yes.
+Untrue?
+Absolutely not.

 Google Guru